 - Summer offers great weather.
 There are some activities a pack can do in the summer that can’t be done in winter.

 - Cub Scouting is a year-round program.
-Boys get the full service of Cub Scouting and the fun and adventure that come with it.
+Kids get the full service of Cub Scouting and the fun and adventure that come with it.
 On the other hand, packs that have a three-month break during the summer and no activities risk losing the participation of youth and adults, and those members may decide to join other activities to fill the void.

 Q: How does a Cub Scout unit develop a strong summer program?
 What are the necessary elements?

 - Add fresh activities each year.
 A pack cannot repeat the same program every summer and expect to get the same level of response.
-However, some packs successfully key in on a couple of favorite annual events which kids and parents look forward to, and the planning for these gets easier each year.
+However, some packs successfully key in on a couple of favorite annual events that kids and parents look forward to, and the planning for these gets easier each year.

 - Enlist parental support and involvement.
 Certain activities need a lot of parents on hand to help.
 Pack leaders should let parents and other adults know where and how they can help out.
 To encourage parental support, ask adults to fill out the Parent and Family Talent Survey Sheet, BSA No. 34362A, as part of the joining process.